UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_modules.md

      to analyse next-generation resequencing data.
 The toolkit offers a wide variety of tools, with a primary focus on variant discovery and genotyping as well as strong emphasis on data quality assurance.
-Its robust architecture, powerful processing engine and high-performance computing features make it capable of taking on projects of any size.
+Its robust architecture, powerful processing engine and high-performance computing features make it capable of taking on projects of any sise.

     More information